 For more information on valid international driving permits and licenses in Japan, as well as related conditions, please refer to the following websites:

 Valid International Driving Permit in Japan (Metropolitan Police Department)

 Valid Foreign Driving License in Japan (Metropolitan Police Department)

 Foreign Driver's Licenses and International Driving Permits (Metropolitan Police Department)

 Toll payment is required when driving on the Shutoko (Metropolitan Expressway).
-There are two ways to make this payment: via ETC (Electronic Toll Collection system), or with cash.
+There are three ways to make this payment: via ETC (Electronic Toll Collection system), with a credit card, or with cash.
 For further details, please refer to the Shutoko's official website, as shown below.

 Shutoko (Metropolitan Expressway Company Limited.)「If using ETC」